Nodomatic/crypto-to-discord-webhook/README.md

 ## Installation

-Use the package manager [npm and nodejs](https://nodejs.org/en/) to install the project.
+Use the package manager [npm and use nodejs](https://nodejs.org/en/) to install and use the project.

 ```bash
 npm i